Simone Bagel-Trah: Early life and education

-She graduated from the Max Planck Gymnasium in Düsseldorf in 1988.
+Bagel-Trah graduated from the Max Planck Gymnasium in Düsseldorf in 1988.
 From 1988 to 1993 she studied biology at the University of Bonn.
 In 1998, she received her doctorate.

 Career

 From 1998 to 2000 Bagel-Trah worked as an independent consultant for project management in the field of microbiology and pharmacy.
 In 2000, she became Managing Partner of Antiinfectives Intelligence GmbH in Rheinbach.
 She is a founding member of the since 6 December 2007 existing University Council of Heinrich Heine University of Düsseldorf.

 Since 30 April 2001, Bagel-Trah has been a member of the Supervisory Board of Henkel AG & Co.
 KGaA.
 As of 14 April 2008, she was the deputy chairman.
 On 22 September 2009, she took over the chairmanship, making her the first woman on this position in a DAX-listed company.
 At the same time she also became Chairman of the Shareholders' Committee, whose members include non-family managers also five Henkel heirs and which combines the interests of the three Henkel family members.
-Since 28 April 2014 she is member of the Supervisory Board of Bayer AG.
+Between 2014 and 2024 she was member of the Supervisory Board of Bayer AG.
+In 2025, Simone Bagel-Trah was appointed as a non-executive director of Chanel.

 Awards

 Bagel-Trah was named as one of the "75 most influential women in German Business" by Manager Magazin and Boston Consulting Group (BCG) in 2017.

-In 2020, she was honored by the strategy consulting firm Boston Consulting Group (BCG) and the business magazine Manager Magazin as the most influential woman in German business of 2019 and named "Prima inter Pares 2019".
+In 2020, Bagel-Trah was honored by the strategy consulting firm Boston Consulting Group (BCG) and the business magazine Manager Magazin as the most influential woman in German business of 2019 and named "Prima inter Pares 2019".